mingyang-tu/hdr-imaging/README.md

 This is a Python implementation of

 - Alignment: Median Threshold Bitmap (MTB)
-- HDR: Debevec’s method
-- HDR: Robertson’s method
+- HDR: Debevec’s and Robertson’s method
 - Tone mapping: Reinhard's method - global and local (dodge and burn) operator

 ## Requirements